davidmiller/repertoire/content/pages/full-list.md

- This list was created by reviewing some existing "top n standards" lists, with adjustments based on tunes that are regularly called at beginner to intermediate jazz jams in London.
+ This list was created by reviewing some existing "top n standards" lists, with adjustments based on tunes that are regularly called at jazz jams in London.

 * [Afro Blue](../afro-blue.html)
 * [Afternoon In Paris](../afternoon-in-paris.html)